 What are your goals?
 Why are you even writing in the first place?
 Friend, when times get tough or you feel that spark of creativity and passion dulling, knowing WHY you are doing what you are doing is so important in keeping up the momentum.

-If you don’t know where you are going, how do you expect to ever actually get there?
-I encourage you to take some time to figure out your why and craft your legacy as an author.
+If you don't know where you are going, how do you expect to ever actually get there?
+I encourage you to take some time to figure out your why and craft your legacy as a creative writer.